terrajobst/csharplang.tr-tr/spec/conversions.md

 }
 ```

-Aşağıdaki örnekte, örnek üyeleri anonim işlev başvuruyor `this`:
+Aşağıdaki örnekte, anonim işlev `this`örnek üyelerine başvurur:
 ```csharp
 class Test
 {